is8ac/bnn/status.md

 This does improved our situation.
 It increases our memory usage by a factor of 9.

-However, now our first layer is a fully connected model in 3x3 pixel patches.
+However, now our first layer is a fully connected model on 3x3 pixel patches.
 Clustering images is pointless.
 Clustering 3x3 patches is very much possible.